kustomweb/snakefusion/README.md

 The graphing is still a bit sketchy, I will revisit showing the progression of the evolution of each species.

 The data part of the project is accomplished asynchronously via Ajax and a couple of simple PHP script to read and write the data as json.
+Using json makes it very easy to save and retrieve the data, and especially to assign successful brains to other snakes.

+Thank you CodeBullet.